 - Do things you love.
 I’ve heard from people who don’t even know or remember what they love to do anymore because they haven’t enjoyed something for so long.
-I’m a parent and I know what I love, but it takes planning and prioritizing it.
-If you are creative, do a variety of creative things, maybe even learn a new creative outlet.
+If you are creative, do a variety of creative things, maybe even learn a new hobby.
 When we do more things we love, we experience flow.

 - Do something different.
 If you are accustomed to complaining when something upsets you, interrupt your usual response and reaction by doing something different.
 Sit in a chair and breathe forcefully in and out or scream in a pillow or go paint!
 This way you interrupt the thoughts and emotions that lead to stress and anxiety.

 Check out my YouTube channel for this NEW meditation: Grounding For Anxiety Relief